ritiksinha1/dgw_processor/README.md

 ## Subprojects
 - An [ANTLR](https://www.antlr.org/) grammar for the Scribe language (_ReqBlock.g4_); ANTLR generates lexer/parser code from the grammar in either JavaScript or Python.
 (Other languages, too.)The JavaScript parser is used during testing for a relatively-quick check that all Scribe Blocks can be parsed using the grammar, and reports the handful that have syntax errors.
+- Quarantine Manager: When the ANTLR lexer/parser fails, for some reason, the block has to be examined manually to determine whether the problem is in the grammar or the Scribe code.
+If the problem is in the Scribe code, the block is “quarantined” and blocked from further processing.
 - The Python parser (_dgw\_parser.py_), which traverses the ANTLR parse tree and turns it into the JSON-encoded parse_tree that is saved for use by other applications.
 Modules related to this subproject have names that start with _dgw_.
 - An HTML Viewer (_htmlificization.py_).
 Modules related to this subproject have names that begin with _html_ or _format_.
 - The Course Mapper (_course\_mapper.py_)

+### Quarantine Manager
+The quarantine manager provides a singleton object that other modules can use to determine whether a block has been quarantined or not.
+The module also provides a command-line interface for performing CRUD operations on the set of quarantined blocks.
+While the quarantined blocks are identified in their parse trees in the database, a CSV file is also maintained as a backing store for the list to help handle cases where different development systems get out of sync with one another.
+The CLI provides commands for managing the interchange of information among the CSV file, the in-memory dictionary, and the parse trees in the database.

 ### HTML Viewer
 The Viewer is part of one of two “Transfer Explorer” projects at CUNY that use this project.
 The [development project](https://github.com/cvickery/transfer-app/) provides an interface for looking up [any NYS-approved program at CUNY](https://transfer-app.qc.cuny.edu/requirements/), and to view the requirements for that program using the HTML Viewer.